-2. If you already have an existing negotiated indirect cost rate in effect with another federal agency, you may use this rate to calculate total project costs, as long as you apply the rate in accordance with the terms of the negotiated agreement and include a copy of the negotiated agreement as a Conditionally Required Document with your IMLS application.
-We will only accept an indirect cost rate that is current at the time awards are announced.
+Federally negotiated indirect cost rates are negotiated agreements between federal agencies and non-profit organizations.
+If your organization already has an existing negotiated indirect cost rate in effect with another federal agency, you may use this rate to calculate total project costs, as long as you apply the rate in accordance with the terms of the negotiated agreement and include a copy of the current negotiated agreement with your grant application.
+You may also choose to use a rate lower than your current federally negotiated indirect cost rate.
+We will only accept federally negotiated indirect cost rates that are current by the award date.

 How do I use the 10% indirect cost rate?

 Except for those non-federal entities described in Appendix VII to 2 CFR Part 200, you may choose to charge a de minimis rate of up to 10% of modified total direct costs (MTDC) if you have never had a federally negotiated indirect cost rate.
 See 2 CFR part 200 for additional guidance.
 If you choose to use this rate, you must be careful to avoid double-charging and should exclude, as necessary, from the budget all indirect-cost-type items, such as general telephone service, postage, office supplies and office space expenses, and administrative or financial operations for the applicant's entire organization.